-In addition to teaching, he continues to compete in classical fencing tournaments, and has won various competitions across the United States, including the Palm Beach Classical Fencing Open (Foil division, placed in Dueling Sword and Dueling Sabre divisions) in West Palm Beach FL, the Grand Assault of Arms (Dueling Sword division) in New York NY, Fencing on the Frozen Tundra (Foil and Dueling Sword divisions) in Milwaukee WI, and the Redwood Coast Assault of Arms (Foil and Dueling Sword divisions, placed in Dueling Sabre and Historical divisions) in Arcata CA. He is a strong believer in the application of the technique that the Science of Fencing provides; successful application of the Science is yet another facet of one’s fencing training.
+In addition to teaching, he continues to compete in classical fencing tournaments, and has won various competitions across the United States, including the Palm Beach Classical Fencing Open (Foil, Dueling Sword, and Dueling Sabre divisions) in West Palm Beach FL, the Grand Assault of Arms (Dueling Sword division) in New York NY, Fencing on the Frozen Tundra (Foil and Dueling Sword divisions) in Milwaukee WI, and the Redwood Coast Assault of Arms (Foil and Dueling Sword divisions, placed in Dueling Sabre and Historical divisions) in Arcata CA. He is a strong believer in the application of the technique that the Science of Fencing provides; successful application of the Science is yet another facet of one’s fencing training.

 Josh Gilbrech has been fencing since 2002, beginning at the sport clubs of the University of New Mexico and Duke City Fencing in Albuquerque, New Mexico.
 He began taking instruction in Classical Italian Fencing from Provost Mank in October 2012, and was Red Sun Classical Fencing’s first student.

 In addition to being the school’s most senior student, Mr. Gilbrech began assisting in the running of the school in October 2014, soon gaining the position of Drill Master, and later Assistant Instructor.
 In November 2015 he was certified to teach Italian rapier by the HEMA Alliance Instructor Certification program, and in July 2018, he received his Instructor at Arms certification from the Sonoma State University Fencing Master’s Certificate Program.
 As the Founder and Instructor at Albuquerque Sword Labs, he has been working to bring more historical fencing to the Albuquerque area; currently he is pursuing learning and teaching Fiore’s and Vadi’s longsword, Capo Ferro’s Italian rapier, and Manciolino’s sidesword and buckler.